MILITARY RAILROADS

 .

-Tom Flagg was kind enough to furnish the following maps.
 The first appears to be facility map from 1938.
-Click on the map below to view large scan.
+This map is significant as it shows the layout of the Navy Yard and trackage prior to the Navy Yards expansion into the Wallabout Terminal and the original location of the float bridge.
+Clicking on the map below will take you to a large scan.
 Please note: Use your back arrow to return you here.

 1938